Freid001/movie-graph/README.md

 # Movies

 ## About
-* A small api which uses neo4j to store movies, directors, producers, writers, actors & critics.
+* A small api which uses neo4j to store com.movies, directors, producers, writers, actors & critics.
-* The purpose of this project was to gain some experience using [neo4j](https://neo4j.com/) & [prometheus](https://prometheus.io/).
+* The purpose of this project was to gain some experience using [neo4j](https://neo4j.com/).

 ### Requirements
 * [Docker](https://www.docker.com/)